LABSS/NetLogo2Mesa/Tutorial.md

-# How to convert an agent based model from Netlogo to Python.
+# How to convert an agent based model from NetLogo to Python.

 ...and other stuff that will help you avoid headaches.